Working with Microsoft Word

 Microsoft Word is one of the most commonly used text editors world-wide.
 Features in Word can greatly facilitate your braille production, particularly if you use them to prepare your document in a systematic way.

 We hope to show you some tips which will assist in preparing documents for import to DBT, minimizing the work to be done inside DBT itself, and saving you valuable time.

-While we have tried to cover the main issues for using Word with the Duxbury Braille Translator (DBT), the author has found many useful hints, tips, and advice about Word at http://wordribbon.tips.net/.
+While we have tried to cover the main issues for using Word with the Duxbury Braille Translator (DBT), you may find many useful hints, tips, and advice about Word at http://wordribbon.tips.net/.

-If you have an older version of Word which uses menus instead of a ribbon, go to http://word.tips.net/.
+If you have an older version of Word which uses menus instead of a ribbon, try http://word.tips.net/.

 The following are the main topics in this section: